kubedb/docs/docs/guides/mariadb/monitoring/overview/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Monitoring MySQL with KubeDB
+# Monitoring MariaDB with KubeDB

 KubeDB has native support for monitoring via [Prometheus](https://prometheus.io/).
 You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) to monitor KubeDB managed databases.
 This tutorial will show you how database monitoring works with KubeDB and how to configure Database crd to enable monitoring.